 When it comes to airport security, PIT Airport is thorough, so expect to have some extra measures taken if you’re carrying extra liquids, bottles, etc.

 When you and the kids are hungry, each Concourse has restaurants.
 If you don’t like what you see, head to another Concourse or to the main hub area where there are plenty of additional dining options.

-PIT Airport Lounges
+Pittsburgh Airport Lounges